verlok/blog-11ty/content/blog/understand-the-event-loop-the-key-to-responsive-websites-in-2024-part-1/index.md

 So, if I click that button, everything stops.
 The gif has stopped.
 I can no longer select text.
 The whole tab comes to a standstill.

 <figure>
-	{% image "05 - infinite loop in the event loop.png", "The execution point is stuck in the single task in the queue", [648, 1296], "648px" %}
+	{% image "05 - infinite loop in the event loop.png", "The execution point is stuck in the single task in the queue", [648, 1296], "648px", true %}
 	<figcaption>Visualization of the event loop executing an infinite loop</figcaption>
 </figure>